Public health

 Context

 The Maastricht Treaty of 1992 created a clear legal basis for the adoption of health policy measures.
-Subsequently, the Amsterdam Treaty of 1997 strengthened these provisions, enabling the EU to adopt measures ensuring a high level of human health protection.
+Subsequently, the 1997 Treaty of Amsterdam strengthened these provisions, enabling the EU to adopt measures ensuring a high level of human health protection.

 The general objectives of the European Health Union for 2021-2027 focus on immediate and enduring health concerns.
-These span from addressing the COVID-19 crisis, fortifying defences against cross-border health risks, implementing initiatives like Europe’s Beating Cancer Plan, the Pharmaceutical Strategy for Europe and advancing digital health.
-The EU will also persist in collaborating globally to tackle health challenges, including developing vaccines and tackling antimicrobial-resistant infections.
+These include addressing the COVID-19 crisis, fortifying defences against cross-border health risks, implementing initiatives like Europe’s Beating Cancer Plan, the pharmaceutical strategy for Europe and advancing digital health.
+The EU will also persist in collaborating globally to overcome health challenges, including developing vaccines and tackling antimicrobial-resistant infections.

 Achievements and current developments